DiamondLightSource/hyperion/README.md

 Development Installation
 =================

-1. Clone this project
-1. Run `dls_dev_env.sh` (This assumes you're on a DLS machine, if you are not you sould be able to just run a subset of this script)
+Run `dls_dev_env.sh` (This assumes you're on a DLS machine, if you are not you sould be able to just run a subset of this script)

 Controlling the Gridscan Externally (e.g. from GDA)
 =====================